tritonJS826/masters-way/mw-chat-bff/apiAutogenerated/general/docs/SchemasCreateJobDonePayload.md

 ### NewSchemasCreateJobDonePayload

-`func NewSchemasCreateJobDonePayload(dayReportUuid string, description string, jobTagUuids []string, ownerUuid string, time int32, ) *SchemasCreateJobDonePayload`
+`func NewSchemasCreateJobDonePayload(dayReportUuid string, description string, labelUuids []string, ownerUuid string, time int32, ) *SchemasCreateJobDonePayload`

 NewSchemasCreateJobDonePayload instantiates a new SchemasCreateJobDonePayload object This constructor will assign default values to properties that have it defined,